imnana18/belly-button-challenge/README.md

 ## Setup

-The required files for this project were downloaded from the Module 14 Challenge zip file [here](https://static.bc-edx.com/data/dl-1-2/m14/lms/starter/Starter_Code.zip).
+The required files for this project were downloaded from the provided Module 14 Challenge zip file [here](https://static.bc-edx.com/data/dl-1-2/m14/lms/starter/Starter_Code.zip).

 ## Process